luckydayteam/code-challenge/backend/README.md

 ## Description

-Build a simple API to fetch popular images from Flickr and display them.
+Build a simple API to fetch popular images from Flickr and return them in JSON format.

 ## Goals